Categories

 Pollution prevention and control measures:

-• Environmental disinfection: high-pressure sterilization of laboratory benches and pipettes, use of sterile water
+• Environmental disinfection: high-pressure sterilization of laboratory benches and pipettes, use sterile water

 • Operation specification: Zoning operation (reagent preparation area, sample processing area, amplification area)